-What information about a new project you should prepare for a development team
+What information a business owner should prepare for a development team

 What happens when a development team gets an incoming project inquiry

-Your potential vendor validates your project and you.
-Not everybody has a clear goal set, nor a vision of project future, its relevance at all - and that’s totally fine.
-We want to see you succeed with our help and then see you back for another project.
+Your potential vendor validates your brief and your project.
+Not everybody has a clear goal set or a vision of the project's future figured out, and that’s totally fine.
+We want to see you succeed with our help and then see you come back for another project.
 That’s why we will ask you a couple of inconvenient questions.
 Stephen Barker and Rob Cole have a checklist on the project’s health; I revised it a bit.

 A quick project health check